 5 Key Insights into Somatic Experiencing Therapy: Healing Trauma Effectively

-The nervous system and the word “somatic” are all of the rage these days.
+The nervous system, trauma healing, and the word “somatic” are all of the rage these days.
 Therefore, it is not surprise that when it comes to somatic therapy and the actual psychotherapeutic approach there is a lot of confusion.
-As a Licensed Therapist and Somatic Experiencing Practitioner, let’s chat about it.
+Using my expertise as a Licensed Therapist and Somatic Experiencing Practitioner, let’s chat about it.

 1. What is Somatic Experiencing?